ColdChocco/MemePlayerPython/README.md

 You will need to download python yourself (tested on Python 3.12).

 ### Run these files in `pythonw.exe`, NOT `python.exe`.
-`setup.pyw` DOESN'T PLAY THE FILES IN THE BACKGROUND.
+`openplayer.pyw` DOESN'T PLAY THE FILES IN THE BACKGROUND.
 If you DO want the files to play in your CHOSEN MEDIA PLAYER, use this.
-But in most cases, you'd want to use `runtime.pyw`.
+But in most cases, YOU'D WANT TO USE `runtime.pyw`.
 This WILL play the sounds in the BACKGROUND, as intended by most pranksters out there.

 If you want to stop these programs from running, enter command prompt, and type in `taskkill /IM pythonw.exe /F`.
 But *why would you ever want to do that???*